pulumi/pulumi-hugo/themes/default/content/docs/intro/deployments/oidc/_index.md

 ---
 title_tag: OpenID Connect Integration for Pulumi Deployments
-title: OpenID Connect Integration for Pulumi Deployments
+title: OpenID Connect (OIDC) Integration
 meta_desc: This page provides an overview of how to configure OpenID Connect integration between
            Pulumi Deployments and supported cloud providers.
 menu: